MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/6-when-to-use-kubernetes.md

 - A cache services that store frequent requested information displayed on the website

-- A RESTFul API where tracked drones send data about the drone status, such as a GPS location and battery charge levels
+- A RESTful API where tracked drones send data about the drone status, such as a GPS location and battery charge levels

 - A queue that holds unprocessed data collected by the RESTful API